thomasphorton/plugin-frontline-chat-sms-transfer/README.md

 ## Plugin Details

-The Chat and SMS Transfers for Flex plugin adds a **Transfer** button near the **End Chat** button that comes out of the box with Flex.
-Clicking this button opens up the default [WorkerDirectory Flex component](https://www.twilio.com/docs/flex/ui/components#workerdirectory) with Agents and Queues tabs.
-Upon selecting an agent or a queue, this plugin will initiate a transfer of the chat task to the specified worker (agent) or queue.
+The Frontline Chat and SMS Transfers plugin adds a **Transfer** button near the **End Chat** button that comes out of the box with Flex.
+Clicking this button opens up the standard [WorkerDirectory Flex component](https://www.twilio.com/docs/flex/ui/components#workerdirectory) with Agents and Queues tab.
+To this component is added a new custom directory tab that contains a list of Frontline workers.
+Upon selecting a Frontline agent, this plugin will initiate a transfer of the customer chat or SMS conversation to the specified Frontline worker (agent).

 ![Chat Transfer UI](https://indigo-bombay-5783.twil.io/assets/chat-transfer.gif)

-Because Flex does not natively support chat and SMS transfers, this plugin works by creating a new task and routing it through your workflow as normal.
-Subsequent "transfer" tasks are linked to the original task to be compatible with Flex Insights reporting.
+Because Flex does not natively support transferring tasks to Frontline, this plugin works by creating a new Frontline conversation.
+The original Flex task is linked to the new Frontline conversation to be compatible with Flex Insights reporting.

 It is up to you to implement the necessary TaskRouter routing rules to send the task to the specified queue or worker.
 To aid you in this, three new attributes within [`functions/transfer-chat.js`](functions/functions/transfer-chat.js) will be added to your tasks: `targetSid`, `transferTargetType`, and `ignoreAgent`: